nighttiger1990/webpack-for-react-from-scratch/README.md

 `babel-loader` is the Webpack loader responsible for taking in the ES6 code and making it understandable by the browser of choice.

-Obsviusly `babel-loadermakes` use of Babel.
+Obsviusly `babel-loader` makes use of Babel.
 And Babel must be configured to use a bunch of presets:

-1. `babel-preset-env` for compiling Javascript ES6 code down to ES5 (please note that babel-preset-es2015 is now deprecated)
+1. `babel-preset-env` for compiling Javascript ES6 code down to ES5 (please note that `babel-preset-es2015` is now `deprecated`.
+Note: <a href="https://babeljs.io/docs/plugins/transform-class-properties/">**babel-plugin-transform-class-properties**</a> is This plugin `transforms es2015 static class properties` as well as properties declared with the `es2016 property initializer syntax`.)
 2. `babel-preset-react` for compiling JSX and other stuff down to Javascript

 Let’s pull in the dependencies with:

 ```
-npm i babel-loader babel-core babel-preset-env babel-preset-react --save-dev
+npm i babel-loader babel-core babel-preset-env babel-preset-react babel-plugin-transform-class-properties --save-dev
 ```

 Don’t forget to configure Babel!
 Create a new file named .babelrcinside the project folder: